M4ngu/Sweet-Sixteen/firmware/README.md

-## First_version:

-derived from the 16n v1.34 firmware,

-changes:

-  allow the use of PitchBend

-  added boot-up delay

-## 2.0.1:
+## Sweet_3

 derived for the 16n 2.0.1 (with web based editor),

 changes:

-  'rotate' and i2C 'leader' are activeby default

   channel numbers are not reversed if the 'rotate' is active

   calibration of the high value is now possible when the 'rotate' is active

-## Sweet_mkII

-derived from the 16n v1.34 firmware,

-changes:

-  allow the use of pitchBend
+  allow the use of pitchBend ( by selecting midiCC 127 )

-  added boot-up delay

-  added midi note creation with GESS ( Gate Expander for Sweet Sixteen )
+  added support for GESS ( Gate Expander for Sweet Sixteen ) makes midi notes with gates/buttons

     About the GESS feature:

-    -every button/gate in will create a midi note in the TRS midi out
+    -every button/gate in will create a midi note in the TRS & USB midi outs

     -the pitch and velocity can be a fixed value or CV controlled (upper 8 faders & CV inputs for note value, lower row of fader & CV for velocity)